-- Check that batteries are not damaged or leaking and that connections are tight. - Remove the battery vent caps and inspect each cell for proper electrolyte level.
-The battery manifold assemblies on vehicles with a single point watering system will require a 1⁄4 counterclockwise turn to be removed for this inspection. - If the electrolyte level is below the plates add only enough water to cover the plates.
+- Check that the batteries are not damaged or leaking and that connections are tight. - Remove the battery vent caps and inspect each cell for proper electrolyte level. - If the electrolyte level is below the plates add only enough water to cover the plates.
 See Section 4.2.